Search our collection of 73,000 print materials from 1430 to 1945, with strengths in anatomy, women’s health, surgery, natural history, and pharmacy.

 - All University libraries

 Materials from the Wangensteen Historical Library are available by appointment.
-Initial consultations will be held remotely by phone or online during the phased reopening of the Libraries due to COVID-19.

 Meet with curators to locate materials for your research topic.